doublehan07/doublehan07.github.io/_projects/ham_radio.md

     </div>
 </div>

 Typically, Yagis should be mounted on a rotor.
 However, the Yaesu rotor is too expensive for operating just 2 Yagis.
-Therefore, I decided to buy an cheap industrial camera rotor instead, and modified it to serve as an antenna rotor.
+Therefore, I decided to buy a cheap industrial camera rotor instead, and modified it to serve as an antenna rotor.
 I plan to add encoders inside the rotor to obtain precise azimuth and elevation values.
 Then, I will write a script for the motion planning part.

 For [HF](https://en.wikipedia.org/wiki/High_frequency) communication, I purchased the ICOM IC-7300 in Akihabara during ICRA '24.
 It will be the main device I operate in the HF band.